Paul G. Cassell: United States v. Boeing

-Cassell has led a legal challenge to the deferred prosecution agreement between Justice Department and Boeing concerning the crashes of two 737 MAX aircraft.
+Cassell has led a legal challenge to the deferred prosecution agreement between the Justice Department and Boeing concerning the crashes of two 737 MAX aircraft.
 In December 2021, Cassell filed a motion for fifteen families who had family members killed in the Lion Air and Ethiopian airlines crashes.
-Cassell argued that the Justice Department had violated the Crime Victims Rights Act by failing to confer with the victims’ families.
+Cassell argued that the Justice Department had violated the Crime Victims Rights Act by failing to confer with the victims' families.

-The Justice Department responded to the motion by arguing that the families did not represent “crime victims” under Act because the crime covered by the deferred prosecution agreement was Boeing lying to the Federal Aviation Administration; only the FAA was a victim.
+The Justice Department responded to the motion by arguing that the families did not represent "crime victims" under Act because the crime covered by the deferred prosecution agreement was Boeing lying to the Federal Aviation Administration; only the FAA was a victim.

 On October 22, 2022, the judge handling the case agreed with Cassell and granted the motion.
-The judge concluded that the Boeing’s crime of lying to the FAA had directly caused the two crashes and that the families thus represented “victims” of a crime.
+The judge concluded that the Boeing's crime of lying to the FAA had directly caused the two crashes and that the families thus represented "victims" of a crime.

+On February 10, 2023, the judge ruled that even though the families' rights had been violated by the Justice Department secretly negotiating the deal, he could not award any remedy to the families.

+Cassell appealed this ruling to the Fifth Circuit, which held oral argument on July 25, 2023.

+On December 15, 2023, the Fifth Circuit overturned the district court's ruling that it could not award any remedy to enforce the CVRA, but held that any final decision on the proper remedy was "premature" until the Justice Department moved to dismiss charges under the CVRA.

+On January 5, 2024, a doorplug blew off an Alaskan Airlines 737 aircraft, revealing problems with Boeing's production processes.
+On May 14, 2024, the Department of Justice determined that Boeing had breached its obligations under the DPA to implement an effective compliance program with U.S. fraud laws—making Boeing subject to prosecution for the pending criminal charge filed earlier.

+On July 7, 2024, the Department of Justice notified the judge handling the case that it had reached a plea agreement with Boeing to resolve the matter.
+Cassell filed objections to the plea agreement for victims' families and, on October 11, 2024, argued to the judge that he should reject the plea agreement because it failed to reflect the deaths from the two MAX crashes.
+The arguments were under advisement as of 3 September 2025, after Judge O'Connor heard arguments on the matter.

+On December 5, 2024, Judge O’Connor rejected the plea agreement.

+Thereafter, on May 29, 2025, the Justice Department announced that it had reached a new arrangement with Boeing, a non-prosecution agreement and an accompanying motion to dismiss the charges.

+On behalf of a number of the victims’ families, Cassell argued against the NPA.